Helping Yourself When Your Parent Has Died

 If there is a surviving parent, each sibling will also relate uniquely to him or her.
 Try to discuss care-giving responsibilities proactively and vent grievances without blame.

 Knowing what to do with a parent’s belongings can be particularly difficult when this responsibility falls to an adult child.
 As with all things in grief, there is no single right answer.
 You must do what feels right.
 When you’re ready to sort through your parent’s belongings, ask your siblings or a family friend to help you.
 This is often too large—and too emotional—a task to handle alone.
 Don’t dispose of things in haste; you won’t be able to get them back later.

 Above all, grief is a journey of the soul.
 You must consider why people live, why people die and what gives life meaning.
 For many, formal places of worship offer a safe place and a ritualized process to address these spiritual questions.
 Make the effort to embrace your spirituality.
 It may help to inspire a sense of peace, hope and healing.

 If you mourn your parent’s death openly and accept support from others, you will, in time, come to reconcile your loss.
 Ultimately, you may find that you are growing emotionally and spiritually through your grief journey.
 Trust in your capacity to heal.
 You can and you will.

 About the author

-Alan D. Wolfelt, Ph.D., is a noted author, teacher and grief counselor known internationally for outstanding educational contributions to both adult and childhood grief.
-He serves as director of the Center for Loss and Life Transition and is on the faculty at the University of Colorado Medical School’s Department of Family Medicine.
+Alan D. Wolfelt, Ph.D., is a noted author, teacher and grief counsellor known internationally for outstanding educational contributions to both adult and childhood grief.
+He serves as director of the Centre for Loss and Life Transition and is on the faculty at the University of Colorado Medical School’s Department of Family Medicine.